edgelesssys/contrast/docs/docs/getting-started/deployment.md

 contrast.edgeless.systems/servicemesh-ingress: ""
 ```

-Setting this annotation to an empty string enables automatic verification of incoming connections.
+Setting this annotation to an empty string enables automatic verification of incoming mTLS connections.
 If the annotation is omitted entirely, no ingress verification will take place.

 #### Enable ingress for external HTTPS traffic